Dialpad LogoDialpad Logo Icon

 Your emails cover not only your marketing but other areas, including after-sales service and customer surveys.
 With a projected 319.6 billion emails sent every day, that’s a lot of work.

 Emails are perhaps one of the most obvious areas for automation.
-Using an automated service such as Outreach means you can personalize templates and send thousands of emails, without the repetitiveness of manual tasks.
+Using an email automation tool like Outreach means you can personalize templates and send thousands of emails, without the repetitiveness of manual tasks.

-The challenges of sales automation (and how to overcome them)
+The challenges of adopting sales automation technology (and how to overcome them)

 Of course, making a switch to any type of new system will always come with a set of challenges.
 (And you should never focus so much on automation that you neglect customer satisfaction.)
 Here are a few challenges that sales automations might present you with.